 If you’re itchy, embarrassed, and uncomfortable because of red, inflamed eczema patches, you’re not alone.
 About 30 million other women, men, and children in the United States suffer from eczema, according to the National Eczema Association.
-The team at Dermatology Associates of the Palm Beaches, with locations in Palm Beach Gardens, Palm City, West Palm Beach, Atlantis, Wellington, Delray Beach, and Trinity, Florida, can help you get relief from your eczema so you can feel like yourself again.
+The team at Dermatology Associates of the Palm Beaches, with locations in Palm Beach Gardens, West Palm Beach, Atlantis, Wellington, Delray Beach, and Trinity, Florida, can help you get relief from your eczema so you can feel like yourself again.
 For custom-designed treatments, call your nearest office or book an appointment online.

 Eczema is a skin condition that’s characterized by red, inflamed, itchy skin.
 Even though eczema looks contagious, it’s not.
 You may have more than one type of eczema at any given time, including:

 You may develop contact dermatitis if your skin is sensitive to chemicals or solvents in skin care products, or to irritants, such as wool.